ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

    https://{gateway URL}/ipns/{example.com}/{optional path}
    ```

-2. The gateway searches the DNS TXT records of the requested domain `{example.com}` for a string of the form `dnslink=/ipfs/{CID}` or `_dnslink=/ipfs/{CID}`.
+2. The gateway searches the DNS TXT records of the requested domain `{_dnslink.example.com}` for a string of the form `dnslink=/ipfs/{CID}`.
 If found, the gateway uses the specified CID to serve up `ipfs://{CID}/{optional path}`.
 As with path resolution, this form of DNSLink resolution violates the single-origin policy.
 The domain operator may ensure single-origin policy compliance — and the delivery of the current version of content — by adding an `Alias` record in the DNS that refers to a suitable IPFS gateway; e.g., `gateway.ipfs.io`.
 3. The `Alias` record redirects any access to that `example.com` to the specified gateway.
 Hence the browser's request to `https://{example.com}/{optional path to resource}` redirects to the gateway specified in the `Alias`.
 4. The gateway employs DNSLink resolution to return the current content version from IPFS.
 5. The browser does not perceive the gateway as the origin of the content and therefore enforces the single-origin policy to protect `example.com`.